-We recently had a BombCast guest that dove into the basics of creating Facebook Ad Campaigns for things like an open house or new listing!
-Justin Stutz is a successful Real Estate Agent who knows his way around Facebook Business Manager.
+We recently had a BombCast guest who dove into the basics of creating Facebook ads for real estate agents.
+Justin Stutz ran his own ad agency and consults real estate agents; he really knows his way around Facebook Business Manager.
 We’re excited to share his bests tips and practices with you, as well as give you some real estate ad ideas!

 “Advertising is really as simple as finding the right people and giving them the right message at the right time.” – Justin Stutz

 1 Listing Announcements

 Do you have a new listing ready to go?
 This is a great idea for an ad.
 When you post the listing announcement, add teaser information.
 The goal is to get the audience to click on your call-to-action button in order to learn more.
 You could A/B test with different house photos, different videos or different calls-to-action to see what drives the most clicks.